cdl-geneseo/geneseo-dictionary/S/Shade.md

 # Shade

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shade

 Created by  Unknown User (klf16), last modified on Feb 04, 2015

 noun/verb: 1.
 Giving someone an attitude; often used in the phrase 'throwing shade.'
 That girl gave me some serious shade.
 He was in such a bad mood he was throwing shade all day.